Parents Criticize Pittsburgh Public Schools Leaders During Community Hearing

 PITTSBURGH (KDKA) — Parents levied sharp criticism against Pittsburgh Public Schools administrators during a community hearing on Tuesday.

 The hearing was a follow-up of Monday’s “Community Talk Back” virtual community event, when speakers read through more than 90 written pubic comments.
-On Tuesday, those speakers picked up where they left off.READ MORE: Missing Pittsburgh Woman Toni Baker Found Dead Along River Shoreline In New Hampshire
+On Tuesday, those speakers picked up where they left off.READ MORE: Pittsburgh Weather: Heavy Rains From Tropical Storm Fred Move In On Wednesday

 Many of the questions were submitted by upset and concerned parents.
 Some have questions surrounding district leaders scrambling in the 11th hour to fill a bus driver shortage that impacts more than 5,000 students.